joomyjoo/fastaidockercompose/README.md

 0. sudo ufw allow $PORT/tcp
 1. access the jupyterlab server by opening https://$IP:$PORT  make sure it is https! not http.

-    this dockercontainer takes advantage of a self-signed certificate
+    this dockercontainer takes advantage of a self-signed certificate to encrypt communications

 # based on
 latest fastai docker found at fastai/fastai:latest